h4ckyou/h4ckyou.github.io/posts/bof/posts/stack2.md

 Ok let's confirm it by overwriting the `eip->0x41414141`

-Note that when changing number with option 3 the expected integer value is just a byte that means if we want to overwrite the instruction pointer we would send the address one byte at a time in little endian format
+Note that when changing number with option 3 the expected integer value is just a `DWORD -> sizeof(int)` that means if we want to overwrite the instruction pointer we would send the address one `DWORD` at a time in little endian format

 Back to our test overwrite
 ![image](https://github.com/h4ckyou/h4ckyou.github.io/assets/127159644/c1362850-2893-4fcd-be27-1af1fbfb039e)